domfarolino/browser/mage/docs/security.md

 # Security considerations

-The process boundary is a critical security boundary for applications, and IPC implementations play an outsized role in defining it.

-The boundary between less-privileged processes and more-privileged ones is crucial to audit when determining what capabilities or information is shared across processes.
+The boundary between less-privileged processes and more-privileged processes is crucial to audit when determining what capabilities or information is shared across processes.
 Since this boundary is largely defined by the IPC implementation being used[^1], IPC libraries tend to care a lot about security.